wagtail/wagtail/docs/topics/streamfield.rst

 ``StreamBlock`` accepts the following options as either keyword arguments or ``Meta`` properties:

 ``required`` (default: True)
   If true, at least one sub-block must be supplied.
+This is ignored when using the ``StreamBlock`` as the top-level block of a StreamField; in this case the StreamField's ``blank`` property is respected instead.

 ``min_num``
   Minimum number of sub-blocks that the stream must have.